-Waste derived from the rehabilitation process (specify materials) kg Power consumption (specify type of energy) during rehabilitation, for example operations with machinery, etc. kWh/RSL or kWh/cycle
+Waste derived from the rehabilitation process kg (specify materials) Power consumption (specify type of energy) during rehabilitation, for example operations with kWh/RSL or kWh/cycle machinery, etc.

 Other assumptions necessary for scenario development (in appropriated units) can be defined.